Yuncheng Yanhu International Airport: Construction planning

 On October 26, 2018, ground was laid for the renovation and expansion of Yuncheng Salt Lake International Airport, which is expected to be completed and accepted by December 2023.
-The total investment for the renovation and expansion of Yuncheng Salt Lake International Airport is 3.28 billion yuan, and the terminal area project has been completed and put into use.
+The total investment for the renovation and expansion of Yuncheng Salt Lake International Airport is 3.28 billion yuan, and the terminal area project has been completed and put into use.The flight area expansion project invested 2.59 billion yuan to build a new runway measuring 3,200 meters in length and 45 meters in width; the original runway and platform were covered and converted into parallel taxiways; the new runway covers 70,000 square meters, bringing the airport's seating capacity to 30.

+On the south side of the original runway, a new food production area of 40 acres has been established; on the northeast side of the new runway, a new fuel station and storage facility, among other ancillary works, have been constructed.
+After the project is completed, Yuncheng Aviation Port will officially open, and the airport will be upgraded to a Level 4E international airport capable of handling 4.5 million passengers and 40,746 aircraft takeoffs and landings by 2030.

 Airlines and destinations

 Yuncheng Yanhu Airport is served by the following airlines: